AttilaNightStalker/First_Erlang/README.md

-# First_Erlang -- A simple erlang test project
+# First_Erlang -- Nexos code challenge project

 All the code is in 'solution.erl' file.